tsolomko/SWCompression/README.md

 }
 ```

+Or, if you don't care about errors at all, use `try?`.

 ### Documentation

-Every function or class of public API of SWCompression is documented.
+Every function or type of SWCompression's public API is documented.
 This documentation can be found at its own [website](http://tsolomko.github.io/SWCompression).

 ### Sophisticated example

 There is a small command-line program, "swcomp", which is included in this repository in "Sources/swcomp".
-To build it you need to uncomment several lines in "Package.swift" and run `swift build -c release".
+To build it you need to uncomment several lines in "Package.swift" and run `swift build -c release`.

 ## Performace